 - Internal and external scans answer different questions.
 Run both, on different cadences, with different rules of engagement.

 - Score by CVSS plus exploit availability plus business context.
 Critical and CISA KEV findings get a 72-hour SLA.
-Everything else flows into 30, 90, or next-cycle tiers.

 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.

-What is a network vulnerability assessment?
+What is a network vulnerability assessment, explained

 Why network VAs matter for Canadian SMBs in 2026

-The 7-step network VA methodology
+The 7 steps of a network VA methodology

 | Step | Activity | Tool | Output |